aaukhatov/java-benchmarks/README.md

 ### Conclusion

-Dear Java Developers, please avoid using `String.format()` to concatenate a string.
+Dear Java Developers, please avoid using `String.format()` to concatenate a string when a performance is an important for you.